Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Acceleration at a 2D Structure

 Our initial approach is similar to the treatment of diffusive shock acceleration.
 We take

-where $g = g(s, q)$, and neglect momentum gradients (as in \S\ref{sec:DSA}) of the escape timescale since these gradients are far smaller than the momentum gradient in the distribution function.
+where $g = g(s, q)$, and neglect momentum gradients (as in \S\ref{sec:DSA}) of the escape timescale since these gradients are far smaller than the momentum gradient in the distribution function for energies less than the escape energy.
 This substitution results in the following,

 We now introduce generalized coordinates $(\spr,\qpr)$ that allow for acceleration along a characteristic, and diffusion across characteristics: